 In-depth interviews will be conducted with CBDs to explore their views on the ST program.
 They will be asked about what is going well, what is going less well and recommendations for change.
 Purposive sampling will be done to ensure inclusion of CBDs in all trial arms, and to include those associated with both good and poor uptake of outreach services after self-testing.

 Interviews and FGDs will also be held with clients in all arms of the study.
 Clients will be asked about their view of the program and procedures for kit distribution, views about having the CBDs come into their homes, whether they feel able to seek help from CBDs, barriers and facilitators to self-testing and linkage to care, and views on incentives for linkage.
 Purposive sampling will be done to ensure inclusion of clients in all study arms, those who linked or did not link to outreach visits, and those who linked or did not link to HIV care and treatment services at public health care institutions.
+Focus group discussions will be particularly used to explore views on how communities can take a leading role on distribution models.
+16 FGDs will be conducted in total: 8 (four among males) among individuals who live in Mazowe communities where HIV self-tests were distributed, and 8 (four among males) among individuals who live in Mazowe communities where no distribution of kits occurred.
+Mazowe district has been selected for FGDs for pragmatic reasons as it the closest study district to Harare, where the study team is based.

 Interviews will also be done with PSI and public sector health care workers to explore their views on the programme, what is working well and what is not, and recommendations for improvement.

-All in-depth interviews and FGDs will be audio-recorded, transcribed and analysed according to thematic analysis.
+All indepth interviews and FGDs will be audio-recorded, transcribed and analysed according to thematic analysis.